CIT82/petes_public/day.md

 3 Leave for work at 6:00.

-4 6:20 - 6:50 Have the office to myself for prep and planing.
+4 6:20 - 6:50 Have the office to myself for prep and planning.
 AKA "Me time!"

 5 6:50 - 7:15 Daily COVID screening Mixed-in w/bit of walking for execise.